tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 8.3 Quality Assurance Workflow (non-normative)

 In contrast to `Quality Control`, which focuses on finding and fixing errors, `Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
 The mechanism for this in the Fittness for Use Framework is to define a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, filter out records based on underlying `Validation` problems until the `Measure` returns `COMPLETE`.
-When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are 'COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.
+When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.

 ## 9 Round-Up